theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/snowflake.md

 #### Connection

 **Output Directory**<br>
-Enter an existing local directory in which the extracted files are stored.
+Enter an existing local directory in which the extracted data is written as a csv file.

+Once the file has reached a certain size, it is zipped (gzip) and uploaded via PUT command to the Snowflake staging area.
+The data is then copied via COPY command to their target Snowflake table.
+If the extraction process is not finished, a new csv file is created and the process (gzip + PUT command) repeats.
+While running an extraction, the csv files in the local directory and the staging area are deleted.<br>
+For more information, see [File Splitting](#file-splitting).

 **Region**<br>
 Select the region of the Snowflake environment from the drop-down-menu.<br>